This article addresses the use of lasers to lower eye pressure as a treatment for glaucoma, and explains what to expect during the procedure.

 Glaucoma is a chronic, progressive deterioration of the optic nerve, the bundle of nerve fibers at the back of the eye that carry visual messages from the retina to the brain.
-Glaucoma is usually caused or worsened by pressure inside the eye (intraocular pressure) that is too high for the continued health of the optic nerve.
+Glaucoma is often caused or worsened by pressure inside the eye (intraocular pressure) that is too high for the continued health of the optic nerve.

 Managing Eye Pressure